 A healthy spine is a happy spine.
 The backbone itself is fairly durable yet highly complex when you consider everything that could directly or indirectly affect the spine and its supporting discs, joints, and muscles.
 Fortunately, adopting a preventative attitude can minimize your risk of experiencing unexpected spine-related pain.
-The staff at The Spine Institute in Beverly Hills wants to share a few tips on how to keep your spine happy.
+Professional Beverly Hills spine surgeons want to share a few tips on how to keep your spine happy.

 Running a 5K isn’t going to do your spine any favors if you’re not conditioned to safely do that kind of activity.
 However, low-impact aerobic exercise is good for the average person’s spine.
 Walking is simple enough for most people to work into their routine.
 If you’re new to regular walking, start slow, stick to flat, even surfaces, and pace yourself.
 Never push yourself to the point where you’re out of breath or sore.